-Notwithstanding the production challenges faced during start-up of the Rosario Mine in the second quarter of 2013, management is confident that the Company will become cashflow positive during the fourth quarter of 2013.
-As such, the continuing short term objective of the Company is to focus its efforts on ramping up both the mine production and milling throughput at the Rosario Mine over the coming months.
-To this end the Company anticipates adding an additional ball mill to the milling facility in the fourth quarter of this year which will increase milling capacity to 700 tons per day.
+Notwithstanding the production challenges faced during start-up of the Rosario Mine in the second and third quarter of 2013, the Rosario Mine is now steadily ramping up production and approaching positive cash flow from operations.
+The near term focus of the Company is to continue increasing the production throughput at the Rosario Mine.
+To this end the Company has begun preliminary work with respect to installing an additional ball mill to the milling facility.
+This process is expected to be completed in January 2014 and will increase milling capacity to 700 tons per day.
 The Company remains on target to increase Rosario Mine production to 500 tons per day by the end of first quarter of 2014.

-Exploration activities will continue at the San Felipe Project including preparation of a technical engineering study by the end of 2013.
+Exploration activities will continue at the San Felipe Project including preparation of a technical engineering study by early 2014.
 Based on the results of this study, and assuming a positive result, the Company expects to focus its efforts in 2014 on advancing the San Felipe Project to a production decision.